Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Cohomology of operator algebras

 \subsubsection{Operator spaces}

-Every Banach space $X$ is commutative, by which we mean that by the Hahn-Banach theorem, $X\subset C(X_1^*)$, a linear subspace of a {\bf commutative} C*-algebra.
+Every Banach space $X$ is commutative, by which we mean that by the Hahn-Banach theorem, $X\subset C(X_1^*)$ (where $X_1^*$ denotes the unit ball of $X^*$), that is, $X$ is a linear subspace of a {\bf commutative} C*-algebra.
 Hence: $C(\Omega)$ is the ``mother of all Banach spaces.''

 \begin{definition} An {\bf operator space} (or noncommutative Banach space, or quantized Banach space) is a linear subspace of a C*-algebra (or $B(H)$). \end{definition}

 Hence: $B(H)$ is the ``mother of all operator spaces.''